xueannafang/hsp_toolkit_prototype/README.md

 The following software are required to be installed:

-*Python 3.7, Juypter Notebook, Microsoft Excel*
+*Python 3.7, Jupyter Notebook, Microsoft Excel*

 The following python packages are required to be installed: